 Asset Allocation with Passive Management

 As I discussed previously, I believe passive management is superior to active management.
-There are a few exceptions where one might want to utilize active management or something close to it.
-More on this later.
-My approach is to select asset classes and use indexed investments (mutual funds or ETFs) to buy those asset classes, rather than try to select individual securities within each asset class.
+This holds true for stocks and bonds.
+As a result, I buy select asset classes via indexed investments (mutual funds or ETFs), rather than try to select individual securities.
 In the next section, I discuss each major asset class and my views on which ones to utilize in your portfolio.